brynwoko-ui/chefconnect-london/README.md

 # chefconnect-london
 A London-focused private chef directory MVP built to help customers discover independent private chefs and for private chefs to advertise themselves
+The idea is to help customers discover independent private chefs in London for private dining, dinner parties, events, and at-home food experiences.

+## Project Status

+This project is currently in the planning stage.

+The first version will focus on building a simple directory where users can:

+- Browse private chef profiles
+- View chef experience, cuisine type, location, and starting price
+- Contact chefs directly
+- Allow chefs to apply to be listed

+## MVP Scope

+The first version will be a directory, not a full booking marketplace.

+This means the platform will not handle:

+- Payments
+- Bookings
+- Refunds
+- Cancellations
+- Reviews
+- Disputes

+These features may be added in future versions.

+## Target Location

+The MVP is focused on London only.

+Starting with one city keeps the project focused and easier to test before expanding to other locations.